The Citizens Foundation: Government Schools Program

-Distance Learning and Support Programme
+Distance Learning and Support Program

-To ensure continuity of learning for millions of children who were forced to stay out of school due to lockdowns, TCF developed a TV-based edutainment programme named "Ilm Ka Aangan" (The Learning Courtyard), in collaboration with Pakistan Television’s Tele-school and the Federal Ministry of Education.
-Workbooks in the form of a print magazine were also published and distributed among primary and secondary students who would otherwise have no access to online learning due to limited broadband penetration and lack of smart devices in less privileged communities.
-These publications were edited by Salim Mughal, former editor of Hamdard Naunehal.
+To ensure continuity of learning for millions of children who were forced to stay out of school due to lockdowns, TCF developed a TV-based edutainment program named "Ilm Ka Aangan" (The Learning Courtyard), in collaboration with Pakistan Television's Tele-school and the Federal Ministry of Education.

 Allocation of donations

 Being a charitable organisation the sole source of income is donations.
 They receive nearly 80% of the funds from Pakistanis at home, which include corporate sponsorship and individuals.
 The rest of the donations are received from expatriate communities.
 More than 90% of the funds are utilized in the building and running of schools, providing equipment for libraries and science laboratories, children's uniforms, books and snacks.
 The remaining are allocated for administration costs.